Apply for Consultative Status

 The profile registration will take about 10 minutes.
 Once completed, your profile will be reviewed by a substantive officer of DESA (related to the selected main objective).
 You will be informed by email when your registration has been accepted and you will not be able to login before this approval.
 It might take a few days for your profile to be approved.
 Please ensure that you do not submit your profile more than once.2.
 Online application : Questionnaire + Summary + Supporting documents

-As the next step, your organization has to submit the application, containing the online questionnaire and summary, and the supporting documents.
+As the next step, after you are notified that your profile registration was accepted, your organization has to submit the application, containing the online questionnaire and summary, and the supporting documents.

 The online application form can only be accepted in the two UN Secretariat working languages: English and French.
 All required documents submitted excluding publications should also be translated in English or French.
-If a document is too long, a translated summary may be acceptable.
-Questions regarding the correct completion of the online application should be directed to the NGO Branch.
+If a document is too long, a translated summary may be accepted.

 Components of supporting documents are:

 - Copy of constitution/charter and/or statutes/by-laws and amendments to those documents (pursuant to paragraph 10 of ECOSOC resolution 1996/31).

 According to resolution 1996/31 an organization "should attest that it has been in existence for at least two years as at the date of receipt of the application by the Secretariat".
 Please provide a copy of the registration paper or, if your country does not require registration, please provide other proof of existence.

 - Copy of most recent financial statement and annual report.

 - Optional: Copy of examples of your publications and recent articles or statements.